apache/druid/docs/querying/tips-good-queries.md

 #### Use filters

 Use filters, for example the WHERE clause, and filter on time.
-Try to minimize the use of non-equal filters, because they're very resource-intensive.
+Try to minimize the use of inequality filters, because they're very resource-intensive.

 The following example query filters on `__time` and `product`: